 Where will my young writer stay?
-The Young Writers’ Studio occupies two floors of Currier Residence Hall.
-Currier is a stately, traditional building located on a tree-lined street near the heart of the University’s campus, only several blocks from downtown.
-Much of the building has been recently-renovated.
-A courtyard, several lounges, laundry facilities, vending machines, a rec room, and most importantly, a computer lab are some of its amenities.
+Studio participants live in Burge Hall on the University of Iowa’s campus.
+Burge Hall is a large, comfortable dormitory located on a tree-lined street near the heart of the University’s campus, and features a sprawling main lobby with a café.
+There are also vending machines and laundry facilities.
 The residence hall and its surroundings are well lit.
-Currier’s doors are locked each night and University security officers make regular rounds of each floor.
+Burge’s doors are locked each night and University security officers make regular rounds of each floor.
 Each student room can be locked from the inside.
 A Residence Hall Manager is available 24 hours a day.
-Since the rooms in Currier are doubles, participants are assigned roommates.
+Since the rooms in Burge are doubles, participants are assigned roommates.
 Students fill out a questionnaire to help the Studio in choosing compatible roommates.
-All rooms are air conditioned.
-Boys and girls stay on separate floors, and this rule is strictly enforced.
-Please see the Housing page for more information about Currier.

 Who supervises the residence hall?
 The Studio hires its own counselors, who undergo training by the Studio and by the University of Iowa.
 There will be at least one counselor on each hall for every 12 students.
 The counselor’s job is to help students develop a safe, creative community.
 In addition, they act as a liaison between the students and the Studio Director.
 Counselors are in charge of supervising evening activities just as teachers supervise daytime activities.
 Counselors are there to listen to students’ concerns, solve problems that may arise, and help provide for the safety of every student in the program.
 They are also professional writers themselves, and are willing to mentor individual students, providing a valuable supplement or counterpoint to the perspective of the student’s teacher.